 Similarly, the MCData file upload and file download services each start with a negotiation phase where information related to the file transfer such as URL is provided and agreed.
 The MC user can be notified and asked whether to accept an incoming file transfer.

-The DL service could either allow the authorized MC user who is the recipient of the information to accept video or data before that video or data is sent to the authorized MC user, or could be provided with the video or data sent to or from the target MC user of the DL service automatically.
+The discreet listening service could either allow the authorized MC user who is the recipient of the information to accept video or data before that video or data is sent to the authorized MC user, or could be provided with the video or data sent to or from the target MC user of the discreet listening service automatically.

 Issues:

-- Whether the authorized MC user should be notified about the start of video push and pull or file upload or download transactions involving the MC user who is the target of DL and given the choice to accept and receive the information or reject receiving the information; or whether the authorized MC user should always receive the information without any choice being needed.
+- Whether the authorized MC user should be notified about the start of video push and pull or file upload or download transactions involving the MC user who is the target of discreet listening and given the choice to accept and receive the information or reject receiving the information; or whether the authorized MC user should always receive the information without any choice being needed.

 - Whether the authorized MC user should receive notification both when the file upload or download negotiation phase takes place, and a second notification when the file upload or download takes place.